 A hub may refer to any of the following:

 1. When referring to a network, a hub is the most basic networking device that connects multiple computers or other network devices together.
 Unlike a network switch or router, a network hub has no routing tables or intelligence on where to send information and broadcasts all network data across each connection.
-Most hubs can detect basic network errors such as collisions, but having all information broadcast to multiple ports can be a security risk and cause bottlenecks.
+Most hubs can detect basic network errors, such as collisions, but having all information broadcast to multiple ports is a security risk and causes bottlenecks.
 In the past, network hubs were popular because they were cheaper than a switch or router.
 Today, switches do not cost much more than a hub and are a much better solution for any network.

-2. In general, a hub refers to a hardware device that enables multiple devices or connections to be connected to a computer.
-An example is a USB hub, which allows multiple USB devices to be connected to one computer, even though that computer may only have a few USB connections.
-The picture to the right is an example of a USB hub.
+2. In general, a hub refers to a hardware device that enables multiple devices or connections to connect to a computer.
+An example is a USB hub, which allows multiple USB devices to connect to one computer, even though that computer may only have a few USB connections.
+Pictured is an example of a USB hub.

 In the Device Manager, the root hub is your computer and the first USB hub.

 Another example of a hub is a FireWire hub, which allows multiple FireWire devices to connect to a computer.